Join Monica in D.C. on April 18th at Barrelhouse's Conversations & Connections!

 The work with Early College gave Monica access to the Houston-based WITS program, and from 2014-2017, she taught creative writing and slam poetry in the annual summer Creative Writing Camp sponsored by WITS-Houston and Rice University's School Literacy & Culture department.

 As for her graduate work, Monica wrote, directed, and produced her graduate thesis project, Something to Keep Me Vertical, a choreopoem focused on millennial love, sex, and relationships.
-The show premiered at GCSU in February 2015, and later toured at South Georgia State College in April 2015.
+The show premiered at GCSU in February 2015, and briefly toured at South Georgia State College in April 2015.
 Monica successfully defended her thesis and graduated in May 2015.

 Photo credit: Sara Stephens

-Susquehanna and the Choreopoem
+Susquehanna University & the Choreopoem

 Following her graduation from Georgia College, Monica moved back to Denver, CO, to work in a bar.
 The extra time allowed her to attend the Maribar Writers Colony at Cricket Hill in October 2015.
 In 2016, she started teaching English Composition at Metropolitan State University at Denver, tutoring writing at Community College of Aurora, teaching creative writing to high school seniors at Fairview High School in Boulder, CO, writing book reviews and editing manuscripts for Aquarius Press, and writing book reviews and culture rants for the Santa Fe Writers Project (SFWP) Quarterly.
 These five jobs allowed her to stop working in the bar and focus entirely on writing and publishing.

-Thanks to the sold-out performances of her choreopoem, How to Exterminate the Black Woman in April 2018 (and her excessive service and high-quality teaching and not at all due to her extravagant sense of self), Susquehanna University offered Monica a tenure-track position in the English & Creative Writing Department as an Assistant Professor of Activist and Performance Writing in fall of 2018.
+Thanks to the sold-out performances of her choreopoem (and her excessive service and high-quality teaching and not at all due to her extravagant sense of self), Susquehanna University promoted Monica to a tenure-track position in the English & Creative Writing Department as an Assistant Professor of Activist & Performance Writing in fall of 2018.
 In 2019, she wrote and directed her fourth choreopoem, Roadmap, on campus, enabling her to create a course she exclusively teaches called The Choreopoem.
-In fall of 2022, she was appointed the Director of Africana Studies, working to support the program's development from a minor to a major, and took on the role as Diversity Advocate in Residence for the Sigmund Weis School of Business, seeking to support diversity, equity, and inclusion efforts in the school.
+In fall of 2022, she was appointed as the Director of Africana Studies, working to support the program's maintenance and development, and took on the role as Community Engagement Scholar for the Sigmund Weis School of Business, seeking to support belonging and inclusion efforts in the school.

-Photo credit: Jared Westhoff
+Photo credit: Nicole Schmidt

-Copyright © 2023 Monica Prince - All Rights Reserved.
+Copyright © 2026 Monica Prince - All Rights Reserved.

-Powered by GoDaddy
+Powered by

 • Home